RuoyuWu998/Project-4/README.md

 ## Update (11/26/20)
 * Successfully removed missing data and columns with damaged data.
 The team will be working with 11 out of the 22 columns from the csv file.(Leek)
+* Data that was not missing or removed has been written to a new file called "New Life Expectancy".
+This will be the csv file the team works with.
+Code from this implementation for context will be stored inside the github.

 ## Contact/Team members (´• ω •`)ﾉ
 * [mcallah4@terpmail.umd.edu]